Yashwanth-Ramamurthi/TopoDistMF-v.1/README.md

-# TopoDistMF-v.1 : Computing Topological distances between multi-field Data
+# TopoDistMF-v.1 : Computing Topological Distances between Multi-Fields

 This archive contains the source code and demonstration scripts for computing the following topological distances between multi-fields based on